Average US 30-year mortgage rate rises to year-high 4.21 pct

 WASHINGTON (AP) — Long-term U.S. mortgage rates rose this week, marking new highs for the year.
 An increase in a key interest rate is expected by the Federal Reserve next week, propelled by signs of strength in the economy.

-Mortgage buyer Freddie Mac says the rate on 30-year, fixed-rate loans climbed to 4.21 percent from 4.10 percent last week.
+Mortgage buyer Freddie Mac said Thursday the rate on 30-year, fixed-rate loans climbed to 4.21 percent from 4.10 percent last week.
 The benchmark rate stood at 3.68 percent a year ago and averaged 3.65 percent through 2016, the lowest level in records dating to 1971.

 The rate on 15-year mortgages increased to 3.42 percent from 3.32 percent last week.